Ukraine seeks clues in killing of Kremlin critic

 Voronenkov and his wife, Maria Maksakova, also a former Russian lawmaker, sharply criticized Putin after they left Russia for Ukraine in October.

-In a February interview with Radio Free Europe, Voronenkov called Russia's seizure of Crimea a "mistake" and "illegal" and said the couple left the country because of pressure from Russian security services.
+In a February interview with Radio Free Europe, Voronenkov called Russia's seizure of Crimea a "mistake" and "illegal" and said the couple left the country because of pressure from security services.

 Voronenkov also alleged that although he was recorded as having voted for the annexation in the Duma, the vote was cast against his will.
 He was not there that day, and another legislator used Voronenkov's card to vote for him, he told Radio Free Europe.